Grounds for Divorce in New York

 - §170.5 – Living Separate and Apart Pursuant to a Separation Judgment

 - §170.6 – Living Separate and Apart Pursuant to a Separation Agreement

 - §170.7 – No-Fault

 Uncontested divorces, where two people agree to the terms of the divorce, generally don’t last long and can be resolved with minimal trouble.
-Our team of attorneys and staff can help you with the entire uncontested matter expeditiously.
+Our team of Long Island divorce attorneys and staff can help you with the entire uncontested matter expeditiously.
 Fault-based and contested divorces are usually long, stressful and emotional.
 Extra resources, such as private investigators in cases involving adults may be necessary to prove the specific grounds for divorce.